 We currently receive research grants mainly from programs of the IIA.
-We recorded an aggregate of \$4,417,000, \$6,410,000 and \$4,997,000 in 2017, 2016 and 2015, respectively.
+We recorded an aggregate of \$3,510,000, \$4,417,000 and \$6,410,000 in 2018, 2017 and 2016, respectively.
 To be eligible for these grants, we must meet certain development conditions and comply with periodic reporting obligations.
 Although we have met such conditions in the past, should we fail to meet such conditions in the future our research grants may be repayable, reduced or withheld.
 The repayment or reduction of such research grants may increase our research and development expenses which in turn may reduce our operating income.
 Also, the timing of such payments from the IIA may vary from year to year and quarter to quarter, and we have no control on the timing of such payment.
-For example, in 2017, the amount of grants approved by the IIA was substantially lower than prior years due to different allocation and methodology that IIA has implemented.
-As a result, our research and developments costs increased in 2017 as compared to prior years.
+For example, in both 2018 and 2017, the amount of grants approved by the IIA was substantially lower than prior years due to different allocation and methodology that IIA has implemented.
+As a result, our research and developments costs increased in 2018 and 2017 as compared to prior years.

-Recently enacted tax legislation in the United States may impact our business.
+Enacted tax legislation in the United States may impact our business.